 - Remedial massage – Focused massage on muscle tension and to prepare the body for exercise or aid recovery

 - Lymphatic massage – Massage that aims to reduce swelling from fluid retention or lymphoma.

 - Swedish body massage – Relaxing body massage.

 - Workplace massage – A range of therapies to relax and invigorate away any tired, weary or stressed day.

 - Reflexology Massage – most relaxing and soothing reflexology massage on your feet.

 - Reiki Massage – improves general well-being by creating a relaxed state in which the body can replenish and restore.

 Benefits of our back massages will leave you feeling relaxed and rejuvenated with the releasing of tight muscles.
-Also an improved circulation, and improved lymphatic drainage for release of toxins.
+Also an improved circulation, and improved lymphatic drainage for the release of toxins.
 The benefits can also include a feeling of comfort and stress release.

-If you require a specific back massage to relieve an area of your back ache or back pain please notify us in advance to tell us what the issues and problems you are having.
+If you require a specific back massage to relieve an area of your back-ache or back pain please notify us in advance to tell us what the issues and problems you are having.

 What to ask a masseur before you get a back massage